 Easy Mediterranean Salad

-Just behind how delicious this Mediterranean quinoa salad is just how easy it is.
+Just behind how delicious this Mediterranean cucumber salad is just how easy it is.
 Once you have the quinoa made – which can be done a day ahead of time even – you just chop and mix.

 For this recipe I used english cucumbers, red bell peppers, a red onion, and fresh cilantro.
-Chop all the veggies into small bite sized pieces (really you want to be able to get more than one veggie in each forkful – so chop accordingly!
+Chop all the veggies into small bite sized pieces (really you want to be able to get more than one veggie in each forkful – so chop accordingly)!

 We don’t think about the flavor of olive oil much, but once you start using nicer oils to “finish” dishes (i.e. not cook the oil), you’ll really start to understand just how delicious a good olive oil is!

-MEDITERRANEAN QUINOA SALAD
+MEDITERRANEAN CUCUMBER SALAD

 - Mix everything together.